adpllc/marketplace-sample-payloads/wfn/payroll/payroll-instructions/v1/postman-collection/readme.md

 This call will provide the values that are supported for the request payloads and will assist you in building the payload for the API.

-### Happy Path - 200 Requests

-TEMPLATE -  Applicant Onboard - This request will result in a successful employee in work in progress using the template applicant onboard.

-TEMPLATE -  HR Only - This request will result in a successful employee in work in progress using the template HR Only.

-TEMPLATE -  HR + Payroll - This request will result in a successful employee in work in progress using the template HR + Payroll.

-TEMPLATE -  HR + Time - This request will result in a successful employee in work in progress using the template HR + Time.

-### Error Requests - 4XX Series Requests

-TEMPLATE - QuickHire - http 400 Template Invalid - This Template is not supported by Work Force now and is a limitation.

-TEMPLATE - International Employees - http 400 Template Invalid - This Template is not supported by Work Force now and is a limitation.

-http 400 Applicant Onboard WFN - First Name as blank - This is a mandatory field and if not passed in the request will result in a client error.

-http 400 Applicant Onboard WFN - Last Name as blank - This is a mandatory field and if not passed in the request will result in a client error.

-http 400 Applicant Onboard WFN Expected Start Date as Blank - This is a mandatory field and if not passed in the request will result in a client error.

 There is more help available for you, you can read [Make Your First API Call Using Postman](https://developers.adp.com/services/elasticsearch/articles/general/a20954ea9cb1ee5210dab5d9b3a3e5fc56f27953/doc/MakeYourFirstAPICallUsingPostman.pdf) and start your api journey.